Display Serial Interface: Design

 The communication protocol describes two sets of instructions.
 The Display Command Set (DCS) is a set of common commands for controlling the display device, and their format is specified by the DSI standard.
 It defines registers that can be addressed and what their operation is.
 It includes basic commands such as sleep, enable, and invert display.
 The Manufacturer Command Set (MCS) is a device-specific command space whose definition is up to the device manufacturer.
 It often includes commands required to program non-volatile memory, set specific device registers (such as gamma correction), or perform other actions not described in the DSI standard.
 The packet format of both sets is specified by the DSI standard.
 There are Short and Long Packets, Short Packet is 4 bytes long; Long Packet can be of any length up to 216 bytes.
-Packets are composed of a DataID, Word count, Error Correction Code (ECC), Payload and Checksum (CRC).
+Packets are composed of a DataID, word count, error correction code (ECC), payload and checksum (CRC).
 Commands that require reading data back from the device trigger a BTA event, which allows the device to reply with the requested data.
 A device cannot initiate a transfer; it can only reply to host requests.

 Image data on the bus is interleaved with signals for horizontal and vertical blanking intervals (porches).
 The data is drawn to the display in real time and not stored by the device.
 This allows the manufacture of simpler display devices without frame buffer memory.
 However, it also means that the device must be continuously refreshed (at a rate such as 30 or 60 frames per second) or it will lose the image.
 Image data is only sent in HS mode.
 When in HS mode, commands are transmitted during the vertical blanking interval.

 Applications

-It can be used to control displays and touch controls for example.
+It can be used to control displays and touch controls, often being used in smartphones, tablets, automotive dashboard display/infotainment systems.